bit101/artfromcodesite/content/posts/20240705/substructure.md

 tags: ["misc"]
 ---

-{{< cdnvideo "20240705/20240705.mp4" "a grid of black and white rectangles morphs creating an illusion of 3d structures" "controls" >}}
+{{< cdnvideo "20240705/20240705.mp4" "a grid of black and white rectangles morphs creating an illusion of 3d structures" >}}